 Am I interested in being sexually intimate with others?

 Who am I interested in being sexually intimate with?

 Who do I find physically attractive?

 How often do I experience feelings of sexual/physical attraction?

-Romantic Attraction is often described as the desire for romantic intimacy or romantic relationships with others.
+Romantic attraction is often described as the desire for romantic intimacy or romantic relationships with others.
 For some, this could mean wanting to hold hands, go on dates, kissing and/or cuddling.
-The list goes on, and it’s all about how you personally feel around each of these expressions of romance.
+The list goes on, and it’s all about how you personally feel around each these expressions of romance.